Mike Emrick: Retirement

 Kenny Albert succeeded Emrick for what would ultimately become NBC's final season broadcasting the NHL before the American national television rights moved over to ABC/ESPN and Turner Sports.
+On February 21, NBC Sports presented a documentary about him.
 NBC's final NHL telecast was Game 5 of the 2021 Stanley Cup Finals on July 7.
 Following the end of the subsequent postgame coverage on NBCSN, the network aired a 13-minute video montage, narrated by Emrick (who had taken the role as a contributor in the final NHL on NBC season), discussing various innovations that NBC had brought to their NHL coverage over the past 15 seasons as well as highlights and human interest stories that had occurred along the way as well.
 At the end of the video, Emrick signed off for NBC's coverage with the following:

 National Football League

 As previously mentioned, Emrick called a handful of NFL games for CBS in 1992 and 1993.
 Emrick was paired on commentary with Matt Millen in 1992 and Hank Stram in 1993 and Week 5 of the 1992 season.
 Notably, Emrick was the announcer for Brett Favre's first NFL start in 1992 (Packers/Buccaneers), wherein Favre's first completed pass was deflected to himself.